 We all know how important it is to teach our students information literacy skills: how to access, analyze, evaluate and communicate information.
-There are several different research or information gathering models available to teach these skills including the Big6 and the FINDS model from Florida.
+There are several different research or information gathering models available to teach the research process including the Big6 and the FINDS model from Florida.
 However, I do not think you need to use a “formal” model as long as your lesson plans cover these skills.

 Something to keep in mind is that a research project is more about teaching students the process of finding information, not so much as in the finished product.
 The primary objective is to teach students problem-solving techniques and how to think critically.
 You want them to learn how to navigate through large quantities of information to find what they are looking for.
 Show them how important it is to provide credit to the sources the information came from and how to avoid plagiarism.
 And finally, provide opportunities for students to present their research in a variety of different ways.